 Most of the problems encountered while installing your fuel injection system or after a time of operation are very simple.
 If your check engine light is on you more than likely have a hard fault meaning something is grounded out, unplugged, operating out of range or has gone bad.
-See below for how to determine what the fault may be and code definitions.
+See below for how to determine what your fault may be and what the codes mean.